Practical guide Board Meetings & Recruitment How do you induct a new board member?

 How do you induct a new board member?

-All new board members need to be issued with a full induction pack/handbook and be referred to the Roles and Responsibilities section of this guide and its Related Resources.
-They should also visit the headquarters of the organisation and meet as many staff as possible.
+• They should also visit the headquarters of the organisation and meet as many staff as possible.
 Some organisations link a new board member with a “buddy” already on the board.

-It is particularly important, particularly for those who have not been a board member before (above all young people), that support is given and training offered.
-It is the duty of the chair to ensure that all board members feel comfortable about giving their views and participate in discussions.
+• It is particularly important, particularly for those who have not been a board member before (above all young people), that tailored support is given and training offered.

-You can also find the Charity Commission’s new Charity trustee welcome pack here.
+You can also find the Charity Commission’s new Charity trustee welcome pack here

 Related resources